judlup/judlup/README.md

 First of all my lovely daughter Nikol Daniela ❤️

-I'm a Software Architect and AWS Community Builder who loves all that it is doing, highly interested in innovation, leadership, IoT, software development.
+I'm a Solutions Architect and AWS Community Builder who loves all that it is doing, highly interested in innovation, leadership, IoT, software development.

 **Soft Skills:** Leadership | Goal Oriented | Innovation | Creativity | Communication | Emotional intelligence